jircdev/reactive-model/docs/collection.md

 5. `sync()`: Syncs unsynchronized data between the local database and the remote server.
 This method is part of the `CollectionSaveManager` class as well.

+6. `toSync()`: Returns an array of elements to be sync.

 6. `set(properties)`: Updates the properties of the `Collection` object with the given properties.

 7. `triggerEvent()`: Triggers an event to notify other parts of the application about changes in the collection.

+8. `setOffline()`: Let's you toggle the offline mode in the current collection.

 These methods provide an interface to work with the data in the collection, allowing developers to easily load, save, publish, and sync data with local and remote sources while taking advantage of the reactive nature of the `Collection` object.